-Cash distribution to unitholders-On July 30, 2015, our board of directors approved a distribution of \$0.3625 per unit to our unitholders.
-We expect to make an aggregate cash payment of \$25 million on August 25, 2015 to our unitholders of record as of August 12, 2015, including an aggregate cash payment of \$18 million to the Transocean Member.
+Cash distribution to unitholders-On October 29, 2015, our board of directors approved a distribution of \$0.3625 per unit to unitholders.
+On November 23, 2015, we expect to make an aggregate cash distribution of \$25 million to our unitholders of record as of November 9, 2015, including a cash distribution of \$18 million to the Transocean Member.